klarose/capport_98/README.md

 This project was put together to track some of the work being done at the ietf 98 for the capport working group.

-This document summarizes the different parts of the project
+The following sections summarize the different parts of the project.

 ## dhclient_config